 Possessor/Claimant must provide DNA/Blood Type proof of identity to validate the horse’s identity by certified records of a reputable service capable of this verification and/or by affidavit under penalty of perjury by a reputable service/provider.

-B. Must Have TWHBEA Affidavit From Current Possessor
+B. Must-Have TWHBEA Affidavit From Current Possessor

 The affidavit of possessor (claimant) must include purchase date and pertinent details.
 The affidavit must satisfy the questions of from whom, where and when the horse(s) was purchased, bequeathed, given, rescued, traded, etc., and the general circumstances involved.
-Copies of all paperwork (cancelled checks included) utilized in the transaction must be submitted as attachments and must be consistent with the facts in the claimant’s affidavit.
+Copies of all paperwork (canceled checks included) utilized in the transaction must be submitted as attachments and must be consistent with the facts in the claimant’s affidavit.